 The school is co-educational and the age range is 2-16 years.
 There are approximately 114 pupils on roll, who are mostly Haringey residents with a few from neighbouring boroughs of Enfield, Hackney and Islington.

-Visit The Vale website (external link)
+Visit the main Vale School website (external link).

 The Brook on Broadwaters

 The Brook on Broadwaters has places for 121 pupils aged 4 - 11 years and specialises in coeducational day school provision for children with Autism (ASC); profound, severe and complex learning difficulties plus associated physical, sensory, medical, communication and emotional needs.
 Inclusion is at the very heart of its vision as it shares the building and learning opportunities with the Willow mainstream Primary School.

 Riverside Secondary School is a special school for 11 to 19 year olds, who have severe, and profound and multiple learning difficulties, including those who have emotional, language and communication needs, and students with autism.
 The school is located next to mainstream school Woodside Secondary School.
 Riverside Special School now has a unit attached called 'Riverside Learning Centre'.
 The learning centre can meet the needs of young people with severe to profound learning difficulties and challenging behaviour, aged 14-19 years.

 Mulberry Specialist Autism Unit is a specialist Unit for primary age children with Autism within Mulberry Mainstream School.
 This school offers specialist teaching and daily access to mainstream peers and mainstream curriculum.
 Your child's specific needs will determine the level of integration they receive.